awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-applicationloadbalancer.md

 # Configuring an Application Load Balancer<a name="environments-cfg-applicationloadbalancer"></a>

-If you've enabled load balancing, your environment is equipped with an Elastic Load Balancing load balancer to distribute traffic among the instances in your environment\.
+If you've [enabled load balancing](using-features-managing-env-types.md#using-features.managing.changetype), your environment is equipped with an Elastic Load Balancing load balancer to distribute traffic among the instances in your environment\.
 Elastic Beanstalk supports a few Elastic Load Balancing types\.
 See the [Elastic Load Balancing User Guide](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/) to learn about them\.
 This topic describes the configuration of an Application Load Balancer\.
-To learn how to configure other load balancer types, see Classic Load Balancer and \.
+To learn how to configure other load balancer types, see [Classic Load Balancer](using-features.managing.elb.md) and [Network Load Balancer](environments-cfg-nlb.md)\.

 ## Introduction<a name="environments-cfg-applicationloadbalancer-intro"></a>